Omozuas/superstore/README.md

 - Remove products from cart
 - View total price of products in cart
 - Checkout process
+## Note
+ - This app is built with Flutter and uses the following packages:
 ## dependencies
 - http
 - provider
 - carousel_slider
 - flutter_lorem

+## note 2
+- users can add product to cart from the viewproduct page cause of th api that was given

 ## Installation